gabrielelana/openapi-fastify-typebox-forge/README.md

-## Derive Fastify types from an OpenAPI specification
+## Generate Fastify types from an OpenAPI specification

-If you design your API by creating the OpenAPI specification first then if you use [Fastify](https://fastify.dev/) with [TypeBox](https://github.com/sinclairzx81/typebox) a type provider then you will find this project useful.
+If you design your API by creating the OpenAPI specification first and if you use [Fastify](https://fastify.dev/) with [TypeBox](https://github.com/sinclairzx81/typebox) a type provider then you will find this project useful.